 Lets face it: DVD cases (or even BluRay) take up TOO MUCH ROOM!!
+DVD storage has been a problem for a while.
 We haven’t jumped on the streaming bandwagon just yet (no plans to, but who knows) because of our spotty internet.
 So we still have a huge collection of movies.
 10+ years ago I combined all the “baby” DVDs (i.e. Baby Einstein, Thomas the Tank Engine, etc.) into an old CD storage case.
 These were mostly the ones the little kids watched over and over and over and over and over… anyway.
 So we were getting them out of the boxes 939 times a day.
-Then when any of the babies started crawling and exploring, the DVD cases were among the first things they wanted to pull down, chew on, throw, etc. So into the case they went, and it worked so well!
+Then when any of the babies started crawling and exploring, the DVD cases were among the first things they wanted to pull down, chew on, throw, etc. So into the new case they went, and it worked so well!

 Fast forward about 10 years and that old case was not only full, but the cover had come off and things were getting messy.
 When we moved last year I stuck all the “big people” movies (aka anything rated above PG) on the bottom two shelves of the living room bookshelf, the old kid DVD case went on top and the kids’ BluRays went in between for easy access.

 Now that JX is crawling all over the place and found the stash of boxes, that is his favorite place to go play.
 I wanted the space on the bookshelf for other things, like books or blankets.
 I decided it was time to do something about the old storage case and the massive amount of DVD boxes.
 I grabbed this giant case from Amazon Basics that holds 400 discs.